MHamzaS45/Collection-of-Python-Projects/Messages from the Four Emperors /README.md

 * The project intentionally uses simple file handling and encryption for educational clarity.
 * The ROT13 cipher is symmetric—encrypting and decrypting use the same function.
-* The missing trailing comma in the `LOCATIONS` dictionary is… deliberate.
+* The missing trailing comma in the `LOCATIONS` dictionary is there.
 Seasoned programmers know why 😉

 ---